DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 That's what this callout does.

 [This page](https://cloud.google.com/storage/docs/access-control/create-signed-urls-program)
-says the app must construct the final URL to be shared with the aprtner app, like so:
+says the app must construct the final URL to be shared with the partner app, like so:

 ```
 FULL_URL =